How to start an online auto parts business

-You manage Facebook Ads using Facebook Ads Manager.
+You manage a Facebook advertising program using Facebook Ads Manager.
 Besides Facebook, your Facebook ads can appear on the Facebook Audience Network, including other websites or apps, on Instagram or on Facebook Messenger.
 These are “placements.”

-Best practice for Facebook Ads in 2019 are similar to other online ads.
+Best practice for Facebook Ads are similar to other online ads.
 Have a clear Call to Action (CTA).
 In other words, what do you want the viewer to do when the ad is displayed?
 What is the benefit to the viewer?
+If you add a button where do you want the button to lead to?
 Have a specific target in mind for your ads.
 If you’re trying to market your auto parts store online only in your city, use a geographic limitation.

 Another goal of a landing page, for a local store, might be to generate phone calls.
 In that case an optimized page has a prominent number with your business hours.
 That number should be clickable when viewing the page on a mobile phone.

-Optimized pages lead to a better site conversion rate.
+Optimized pages lead to a better site conversion rate (see our blog post on automotive conversion rate optimization).
 Your “conversion rate” is the percentage of visitors that take an action, either calling your store or making an online purchase.
 Think of it this way: increase your site conversion rate from 0.50% to 1.0% and your sales double!